ihortom/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker-0.6.0.md

-        .method(HttpMethod.GET) // Optional - Defines how we send the request .option(BufferOption.Single) // Optional - Defines how many events we bundle in a POST .security(RequestSecurity.HTTPS) // Optional - Defines what protocol used to send events .tls("TLSv1.2") // Optional - Defines what TLS versions are used for the request .callback(new EmitterCallback() {...})
+        .method(HttpMethod.GET) // Optional - Defines how we send the request .option(BufferOption.Single) // Optional - Defines how many events we bundle in a POST .security(RequestSecurity.HTTPS) // Optional - Defines what protocol used to send events .callback(new EmitterCallback() {...})
         .build();
 ```